-Peer reviews of Exchange of Information on Request (EOIR) have been the Global Forum’s main activity since 2009.
+Peer reviews on the Exchange of Information on Request (EOIR) have been the Global Forum’s main activity since 2009.
 These are carried out by its Peer Review Group and adopted by the plenary.
-The first round of reviews in which all member jurisdictions and jurisdictions relevant to the work of the Global Forum were reviewed against the 2010 Terms of Reference was completed in 2016.
+The first round of reviews, in which all member jurisdictions and jurisdictions relevant to the work of the Global Forum were reviewed against the 2010 Terms of Reference, was completed in 2016.

-Following calls in April 2016 by the G20 Finance leaders to establish objective criteria and a list of jurisdictions which have not made satisfactory progress in implementing the international tax transparency standards, a special Fast-Track review procedure was approved at the Georgia plenary meeting.
+Following calls in April 2016 by the G20 Finance leaders to establish objective criteria and a list of jurisdictions which have not made satisfactory progress in implementing the international tax transparency standards, a special fast track review procedure was approved.
 This procedure was implemented between April and June 2017.
 Several jurisdictions were able to demonstrate progress in the implementation of the EOIR standard and were granted a provisional upgrade to their ratings.

-In a second round of reviews, launched in 2016, assessments were made against the new Terms of Reference which contain principles which have been revised to ensure that these reflect the latest developments in international tax transparency.
+In the second round of reviews, launched in 2016, assessments are made against the new Terms of Reference, containing principles which have been revised to ensure that these reflect the latest developments in international tax transparency.

-The reviews are driven by peers.
-During the reviews, all members of the Global Forum are invited to provide inputs regarding their EOI experience with the assessed jurisdiction or to flag any specific issues they would like to see examined.
-The assessment teams – which usually consist of two expert assessors from Global Forum member jurisdictions along with an administrator from the Secretariat – take into consideration the inputs received.
+Reviews are driven by peers.
+All members of the Global Forum are invited to provide inputs regarding their EOI experience with the assessed jurisdiction or to flag any specific issues they would like to see examined.
+The assessment teams – which usually consist of two expert assessors from Global Forum member jurisdictions and one administrator from the Secretariat – take into consideration the inputs received.
 Our latest Handbook for Peer Reviews provides more details.

-The second round of peer reviews were launched in July 2016 under strengthened Terms of Reference.
+The second round of peer reviews were launched in July 2016 under the new Terms of Reference.
 These include a strengthened standard on the availability of beneficial ownership information - as set out by the FATF standard - as well as its access by the tax authorities.
-Previously, the Global Forum standard only required the availability of legal ownership and identity information of legal entities and arrangements.
-This new requirement will strengthen the fight against anonymous shell companies and the use of legal arrangements to conceal ownership identity.
+Previously, the standard only required the availability of legal ownership and identity information of legal entities and arrangements.
+This new requirement strengthened the fight against anonymous shell companies and the use of legal arrangements to conceal ownership identity.

 The output of the peer review is a report.
-The draft peer review reports are discussed and approved by the Peer Review Group, and are finally adopted by all Global Forum members.
-The report is published following the adoption by the Global Forum.
+Draft reports are discussed and approved by the Peer Review Group and are finally adopted by all Global Forum members.
+The report is published following adoption.
 Where areas of weakness are identified during reviews, the reports include recommendations setting out clearly what improvements jurisdictions need to make.
 Jurisdictions are required to provide follow up reports on an annual basis on the actions they have taken to address the recommendations.

 » Access all peer review reports published to date